-- Pulse florets in a food processor until they resemble corn meal.
-Place in microwave safe bowl and cook for 5 minutes.
-When fully cooked, set aside and allow to cool for 10 minutes.
+- Place processed cauliflower in a medium size microwave safe bowl and cook in the microwave on high for 5 minutes.
+Remove from microwave, set aside, and allow to cool for 10 minutes.

-- After cauliflower is completely cooled, use a strong kitchen towel to wring out all of the moisture.
+- After cauliflower has cooled, use a strong kitchen towel to wring out all of the moisture.
+I will sometimes use two different towels separately to get out as much moisture as possible.
 Transfer dry cauliflower back to bowl.

-- Transfer dough to pie dish, smoothing it out with your hands, making sure to spread it evenly to cover the bottom and the sides of the dish.
+- Transfer cauliflower to pie dish, smoothing it out with your hands, making sure to spread it evenly to cover the bottom and the sides of the dish.

 - Bake crust for 15-20 minutes until edges are brown and overall crust starts browning.
 Allow to cool on wire rack while you prepare the filling.

-- Preheat oven to 350ºF.
+- Decrease the oven to 350ºF (177ºC).
 Blot or squeeze out as much moisture as you can from your thawed spinach.
 If you heated your spinach to thaw it, make sure it is cool enough to handle.
 Put dry spinach in a large bowl and set aside.

 - Spray a large skillet with non-stick spray and heat over medium-high heat.
-Add chopped onion, garlic, and pepper (and a pinch of salt and black pepper) and cook for 5-6 minutes, stirring frequently, or until tender.
-Spoon cooked vegetables into the bowl with the spinach.
+Add bell pepper, onion, and garlic and season with a pinch of salt and black pepper.
+Cook mixture for 5-6 minutes, stirring frequently, or until tender.
+Spoon the cooked vegetables into the bowl with the spinach.
 Stir to combine and allow to cool.

 - In a medium size bowl, preferably with a spout, whisk the eggs, egg whites, milk, salt, and pepper until thoroughly combined.
 Set aside.

 - Spoon spinach and vegetable mixture into cauliflower crust, top with shredded cheese, and pour the egg mixture evenly on top of cheese layer.
-Sprinkle with grated Parmesan cheese and freshly ground black pepper.
+Place a pie shield or foil around the exposed crust to prevent from burning.